Legislative Advocacy

 Grant Funding

-Eligibility: Grants are accessible to community organizations and coalitions within Massachusetts.
-These groups must demonstrate a commitment to public health and safety without reliance on traditional policing methods.
+• Eligibility: Grants are accessible to community organizations and coalitions within Massachusetts.
+These groups must demonstrate a commitment to public health and safety without relying on existing structures and systems.

 Unarmed Response Teams

-Composition: Teams may consist of social workers, mental health professionals, medical personnel, and trained community volunteers.
-These individuals will work collaboratively to address issues such as mental health crises, substance abuse, and other non-violent emergencies.
+• Composition: Teams may consist of mental health professionals, medical personnel, and community members.
+These individuals will work collaboratively to address issues such as mental health crises, substance use concerns, and other non-violent crises.

 Expected Impact